-Services that are covered for you What you must pay when you get these services The 🍑 (preventive service) only applies to Glaucoma Screening. description at the end of this chart for details.
-Prior authorization requirements may apply.
-Please note: the network of providers for your supplemental vision benefits may be different than the network of providers for the Original Medicare vision benefits listed above.
-"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services the Original Medicare vision benefits listed above. ₩ "Welcome to Medicare" preventive visit In-Network: The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-In-Network: There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-Mandatory Supplemental Dental Benefit DEN903
+Mandatory Supplemental Dental Benefit DEN099

-Coverage Description

-You may receive the following non-Medicare covered routine dental-related services:
+Coverage DescriptionYou may receive the following non-Medicare covered routine dental-related services:

-Services that are covered for you What you must pay when you get these services [Dental Services \$0 copayment • Preventive oral exam(s) (2 total per calendar year) either as comprehensive oral exam (1 procedure every 3 years) or periodic oral exam (2 procedures per calendar year) • Emergency diagnostic exam(s) (2 procedure codes per calendar year) • Prophylaxis (cleanings) (2 procedure codes per calendar year) • Periodontal (gum line) maintenance (4 procedure codes per calendar year) • Scaling and root planing (deep cleaning) (1 procedure code per calendar year, per quadrant) • Bitewing x-rays (1 set per calendar year) • Panoramic x-ray film(s) (1 procedure code per calendar year) • Fluoride treatments (2 procedure codes per calendar year) • Amalgam (silver) or resin-based composite (white) fillings (2 procedure codes per calendar year)

-- Non-surgical or surgical extractions (pulling teeth) (3 procedure codes per calendar year) - Complete dentures (upper and lower) or Partial dentures (upper and lower) (1 upper complete/partial and/or 1 lower complete/partial denture every 5 calendar years, including routine post-delivery care) Includes necessary extractions to fit dentures (unlimited) - Denture reline (1 procedure code per calendar year) - Necessary anesthesia with covered service
+Services that are covered for you What you must pay when you get these services Dental Services \$0 copayment Preventive oral exam(s) (2 total per calendar year) either as comprehensive oral exam (1 procedure every 3 years) or periodic oral exam (2 procedures per calendar year) Emergency diagnostic exam(s) (2 procedure codes per calendar year) Prophylaxis (cleanings) (2 procedure codes per calendar year) Periodontal (gum line) maintenance (4 procedure codes per calendar year) Scaling and root planing (deep cleaning) (1 procedure code per calendar year, per quadrant) Bitewing x-rays (2 sets per calendar year) Panoramic x-ray film(s) (1 procedure code per calendar year) Fluoride treatments (2 procedure codes per calendar year) Amalgam (silver) or resin-based composite (white) fillings (6 procedure codes per calendar year) Non-surgical or surgical extractions (pulling teeth) (6 procedure codes per calendar year) Complete dentures (upper and lower) or Partial dentures (upper and lower) (1 upper complete/partial and/or 1 lower complete/partial denture every 5 calendar years, including routine post-delivery care) Includes necessary extractions to fit dentures (unlimited)

-You can view the Dental Benefit Schedule which lists the codes and services covered under this plan on our website at www.careplushealthplans.com/members/forms-tools-resources.
+Services that are covered for you Denture reline (1 procedure code per calendar year) Necessary anesthesia with covered service You can view the Dental Benefit Schedule which lists the codes and services covered under this plan on our website at www.careplushealthplans.com/members/forms-tools-resources.
 You must visit a participating dental network provider to receive dental benefits.
 Please refer to the Provider Directory or our online provider finder tool for the names and locations of participating providers in your area or call Member Services at the number on the back cover of this document.